 Natural disasters: In cases of homes destroyed by wildfires or other natural disasters, Prop.
 19 allows homeowners to purchase a replacement home of greater value than their original home and transfer their tax base with an adjustment to account for the value difference.

-Severely disabled persons: Qualified persons can transfer the taxable value of their existing home to their new replacement home of any value, anywhere within the state, up to three times (rather than once as provided under current law).
+Severely disabled persons: Qualified persons can transfer the taxable value of their existing home to their new replacement home of any value, anywhere within the state, up to three times.
 To file for a base year transfer under Prop.
 19, you must complete both forms BOE-19-D (Claim for Transfer of Base Year Value to replacement Primary Residence for Severely Disabled Persons) and BOE 19-DC (Certificate of Disability).

 Proposition 19 and Property Taxes for Heirs